13 Essential Resources for Front-End Developers

 The learning never ends.
 Keep your skills sharp with the following websites:

-Let us know about your favorite resource(s) in the comments below!
+Let me know about your favorite resource(s) in the comments below!

 Getting Started with Google Cloud